-Chemotherapy and radiation therapy for breast cancer can stop your body from making white blood cells, which fight infections.
+Chemotherapy and radiation therapy for breast cancer can decrease the number of white blood cells your body makes.
+Those cells fight infections.
 Try to stay out of large crowds and away from sick adults and children for 7 to 10 days after you have chemotherapy.
 That's when you usually have the fewest white blood cells.

 If your white blood cell counts are too low, your doctor may give you a treatment called G-CSF (granulocyte colony stimulating factor -- Neulasta or Neupogen) or GM-CSF (granulocyte macrophage colony stimulating factor -- Leukine).

-Here are some ways that cancer therapies may affect your fertility:
+Here are some ways that cancer therapies can affect your fertility: